joee9/hydrodynamics/README.md

 ## Hydrodynamical neutron star simulation

+*Note*: This repository was adapted from a private repository containing special, research specific files.
+They were removed to be made public.

 This project is the simulation of a neutron star, with the star modelled as a fluid.

 ### Code